htmonial/digitalcolors/README.md

 Should the visitor be able to scale the page to make the fields bigger / smaller?

+The project is also in need of a host, domain & serverwise.

 Published under CC BY-AS 4.0 - Attribution-ShareAlike.
 Find the license here: https://creativecommons.org/licenses/by-sa/4.0/